Worlds Adrift

 Comment

-Unlike our other games, Worlds's network is built on top of SpatialOS, a proprietary tech.
-Worlds does not run without it, nor can it be hosted outside of SpatialOS's infrastructure.
-It stops us from both making it P2P or allow anyone to host their own servers, unfortunately.
+The network of Worlds Adrift is built on top of SpatialOS, a proprietary tech.
+Worlds does not run without it, nor can it be hosted outside of SpatialOS’s infrastructure.
+This requirement prevents us from making it P2P or allowing players to host their own servers.